The

 be.

-effect.
-The man’s actions in the past may not have been such as to deserve (if
+of cause and effect.
+The man’s actions in the past may not have been such as to

-we may put it so) the best possible opportunities; he may have set in motion in
+deserve (if we may put it so) the best possible opportunities; he may have set

-his past certain forces the inevitable result of which will be to produce
+in motion in his past certain forces the inevitable result of which will be to

-limitations; and these limitations may operate to prevent his receiving that
+produce limitations; and these limitations may operate to prevent his receiving

-best possible of opportunities, and so as the result of his own actions in the
+that best possible of opportunities, and so as the result of his own actions in

-past he may have to put up with the second-best.
-So we may say that the action
+the past he may have to put up with the second-best.
+So we may say that the

 possible for every man, is restrained by the man’s own previous actions.

-made with them in days of long ago.
-His relation with them is a factor which
+of connections made with them in days of long ago.
+His relation with them is a

-must be taken into consideration before it can be determined where and how he
+factor which must be taken into consideration before it can be determined where

-learn the lessons necessary for that life in any one of a hundred positions.
+incarnation could learn the lessons necessary for that life in any one of a

-From half of these or more than half he may be debarred by the consequences of
+hundred positions.
+From half of these or more than half he may be debarred by

-possibilities which remain open to him, the choice of one possibility in
+the few possibilities which remain open to him, the choice of one possibility

 neighborhood of other egos upon whom he has a claim for services rendered, or